Did You Know?

 - 3.4% for loans first disbursed July 1, 2011 to July 1, 2013.

 The Department of Education web site has more information about interest rates and terms.
-The Department also issued an announcement explaining the interest rate changes.
-The Project on Student Debt has an information sheet to help you understand the interest rates for federal student loans taken out July 1, 2013 through June 30, 2014.
+The Project on Student Debt has an information sheet to help you understand the interest rates and other terms for federal student loans taken out July 1, 2018 through June 30, 2019.

 The total amount of Stafford loans, including both subsidized and unsubsidized, that undergraduates can borrow is $31,000 for dependent students and $57,500 for independent students.
 Subsidized loans can be no more than $23,000 of this aggregate amount.
 The higher independent student limits also apply to dependent students whose parents are unable to borrow PLUS loans.
 The limits vary for each year of study, depending on the length of the program and the student’s year of study.
-There is more information on Stafford loan limits on the Department of Education’s web site and in the Department’s publication, Funding Education Beyond High School (2012-2013).
-This includes information about the higher limits for graduate students.
+There is more information on Stafford loan limits on the Department of Education’s web site.

 In 2005, Congress passed a law that reduced Stafford loan origination fees over time.
 Prior to this law, the fee limits were usually 4%.
 The fee for FFEL Stafford loans was eliminated as of July 1, 2010, but so was the FFEL program.
-For all Direct Subsidized and Unsubsidized Loans for which the disbursement date is on or after July 1, 2010, the origination fee dropped to 1%.
 The fees have increased slightly due to the sequester.
-The fees will vary depending on whether the loan was disbursed before July 1, 2013, after July 1, 2013 and before December 1, 2013, or after December 1, 2013 and before October 1, 2014.
+The fees vary depending on the type of loan and when it was disbursed.
+The loan fee for Stafford loans made on or after October 1, 2017 and before October 1, 2018 is 1.066% and 1.062% for loans disbursed on or after October 1, 2018 and before October 1, 2019.